alwin-baby0/com.domain.app.lngtask/README.md

 - Card focus and navigation with remote
 - Smooth animation and clear focus indication
 - Flexible data input via props
+- The app is developed for 1920x1080 resolution, suitable for TV viewing.

 ## Deployed Version